Ed1123/100-days-of-code/log.md

 **Thoughts:** Awesome day.
 I bought my new monitor and told everyone about the new job.

+### Day 53: March 08, 2020 (Majority element and Organizing a lottery)

+**Today's Progress**: Majority element solved after a limitation on the algorithm.
+The final code is so neat that I’m impressed on how I was managing to complicate the problem that much.
+Also tried again to find a solution for the Organizing a lottery problem, but I couldn’t find any yet.

+**Thoughts:** Feeling confident.
+I expect the call for tomorrow.

 **Link(s) to work**
 1. [Link](http://www.example.com)